Mental Health Advisory Service

 You must be referred to us by your doctor at the Students' Health Service or by one of our Student Counselling Service counsellors.

-Examples of severe and enduring mental health difficulties
+Examples of complex mental health difficulties

 - harming yourself deliberately which has resulted in injuries that need medical attention